 |– Which sport is most prevalent in your country?

 – Which sport do you enjoy the most?

 – How has people’s outlook on sports changed over the years?

-– With who do you usually spend your holiday?
+– With whom do you usually spend your holiday?

-– How will you describe a typical holiday?
+– How would you describe a typical holiday?

 – Are holidays vital to you?
 Why?

 – Where would you go if you could go anywhere for a holiday?

 – How do you feel traveling during holidays has changed over the years?